connervieira/Assassin/README.md

 ### Custom Relay Alerts

+This feature is a work in progress, and isn't currently operational.

 When installed on appropriate hardware, Assassin can monitor GPIO to detect when a relay opens or closes, then display alerts in response.
 This allows Assassin to natively interface with motion detectors, proximity detection systems, contact switches, and other custom hardware.